sachio222/langchain-nextjs-streaming/README.md

 # Langchain Chatbot with Real-Time Data Streaming using Next.js

-This project demonstrates how to build a chatbot that integrates Langchain, ChatGpt, and Next.js to stream real-time data from the backend to the frontend.
+This project demonstrates how to minimally achieve live streaming with Langchain, ChatGpt, and Next.js to get real-time data from the backend to the frontend.
 Styles are [Tailwind css](https://tailwindcss.com)

 ## Installation